oLd-Y/blog/content/post/LazyVim for Ambitious Developers reading notes.en.md

 keys:
 1. `80i*<Escape>` will insert 80 `*` which is nifty.
 2. `dsfoos`, delete from the cursor to the **first character** of the target word `foo`.
+3. `X` delete the character before the cursor.
+4. `J` to join lines.

 `gU<range>` will convert a character of a sequence of characters into uppercase, while the `gu<range>` is the inverse.

 `~` inverts the case of character under the cursor.